zacwong2151/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting a volunteer : `delete`

-Deletes the specified person from the address book.
+Deletes the specified volunteer from an event.

-Format: `delete INDEX`
+Format: `delete vn/NAME /from en/EVENT` or `delete id/ID /from en/EVENT`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+Parameters:
+* vn/ - Volunteer name
+* id/ - Volunteer id
+* en/ - Event to be deleted from

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `delete vn/John /from en/fundraising`
+* `delete id/1 /from en/fundraising`

+Restrictions:
+* The maximum number of characters of the event is 50.
+* The event and volunteer name entered must exist.
+* The maximum number of characters of a volunteer name is 30.
+* The id must not exceed the number of volunteers in the event and greater or equal to 0.

 ### Clearing all entries : `clear`